-Private sector companies also find disparity between the salary they are willing to pay and the expectation from candidates, however, the government have the HADAF initiative, Hawafiz and the Wage Subsidies Program to address this for eligible companies.
+Private sector companies also find the disparity between the salary they are willing to pay and the expectation from candidates, however, the government has the HADAF initiative, Hawafiz, and the Wage Subsidies Program to address this for eligible companies.

-TAQAT is the government’s virtual labour market that compiles job postings from the public and private sector into one place.
+TAQAT is the government’s virtual labor market that compiles job postings from the public and private sectors into one place.
 It helps connect employers to employees and provides services to both parties.
 Companies are eligible to receive salary subsidies and other incentives through the program.

 The program provides training and learning opportunities for candidates and assists private sector companies in overcoming the challenges of implementing Saudization.
 Through TAQAT, companies have access to hundreds of thousands of employees and can use the comprehensive filtering system to search for specific skills and qualifications.

 A challenge many private sector companies have is finding candidates with relevant experience.
-Posting on job portal sites like BAB Saudi and Bayt that have a large pool Saudi job seekers increase their chances of finding a quality candidate.
+Posting on job portal sites like BAB Saudi and Bayt that have a large pool of Saudi job seekers increases their chances of finding a quality candidate.